๐Ÿ“‹ Your Loan Details

 Eligibility History Checks Optional

-How to answer these if you were on SAVE or REPAYE
+How to answer these accurately

 • For IBR Borrower Status, choose New borrower on/after July 1, 2014 only if you had no earlier federal student loan debt before that date.